 Provider Recruitment Resources Linked with HPSAs or MUA/Ps

-- National Health Service Corps recruitment assistance: Student loan repayment for clinicians and placement of scholarship recipients at sites in high-scoring primary care, dental and mental health HPSAs.
+- National Health Service Corps: Student loan repayment for clinicians and placement of scholarship recipients at sites in high-scoring primary care, dental and mental health HPSAs.

 - J-1 Visa Waivers for Foreign Physician Recruitment: State recommendations for J-1 visa waivers to recruit foreign physicians into HPSAs or MUA/Ps.